AviatrixSystems/Docs/HowTos/privatemode.rst

 - `Launch an Aviatrix Spoke Gateway <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-an-aviatrix-spoke-gateway>`_

  .. note::
-	NAT is supported on any gateways you create while in Private Mode.
+	NAT is supported on any Spoke gateways you create while in Private Mode.

 Deleting Multi-Cloud Access VPC and Link Service
 ------------------------------------------------